QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_perturb.md

 code = parity_checks(Steane7()) #creates the stabilizer tableau for the Steane code data = code_n(code) checks = code_s(code)
-Qbits = data+checks
+qbits = data+checks
-register = Register(one(MixedDestabilizer, Qbits), checks) # A register with 13 qubits, 7 data qubits and 6 ancillas
+register = Register(one(MixedDestabilizer, qbits), checks) # A register with 13 qubits, 7 data qubits and 6 ancillas
 decoder = TableDecoder(code) # creates a decoder based on the Steane code

 noiseless_state = one(MixedDestabilizer, data)
-encoding_circuit = naive_encoding_circuit(code) #encodes the circuit as a state within the Steane codespace mctrajectory!(noiseless_state, encoding_circuit) # applies each gate in ecirc to noiseless_state
+encoding_circuit = naive_encoding_circuit(code) # circuit to encode a state in the Steane codespace
+mctrajectory!(noiseless_state, encoding_circuit) # applies each gate in ecirc to noiseless_state
-verify = VerifyOp(noiseless_state, 1:data) # verifies the first 7 qubits of the register with the prepared state
+verify = VerifyOp(noiseless_state, 1:data) # prepare a "tomographic" verification operation, checking that the first 7 qubits of the register indeed form still the same code word

 syndrome_circuit,_,_ = naive_syndrome_circuit(code) # the operations needed to extract the error syndrome
 epsilon = 0.1
-noise = NoiseOp(UnbiasedUncorrelatedNoise(epsilon), (1:data)) # introduces noise into the circuit
+noise = NoiseOp(UnbiasedUncorrelatedNoise(epsilon), (1:data)) # an op that introduces noise into the circuit

 circuit = vcat(encoding_circuit, noise, syndrome_circuit, verify)
 ```

 we can run perturbative expansions with [`petrajectories`](@ref).

 ```@example 1
 pet = petrajectories(register, circuit; max_order=3)
 pet
 ```
-We see that the true_success rate is pretty terrible.
+We see that the `true_success` rate is pretty terrible.
-In order to improve this rate with the help of error correction, we can use the DecoderCorrectionGate:
+In order to improve this rate with the help of error correction, we can use the `DecoderCorrectionGate`:

 ```@example 1
 correction_gate = DecoderCorrectionGate(decoder, 1:data, 1:checks) # takes in the decoder, data qubits and syndrome bits as an input and guesses the most probable error correcting Pauli Operation based on the recorded syndrome
 ```

 Let's include the correction gate in our list of circuit operations and place it after syndrome collection.

 ```@example 1
 circuit = vcat(encoding_circuit, noise, syndrome_circuit, correction_gate, verify)
 pet = petrajectories(register, circuit; max_order=3)
 pet
 ```
-We can see that the true_success rate has gone up significantly.
+We can see that the `true_success` rate has gone up significantly.